mararizasentis/BBR/README.md

 The first part of the code (see lines 6-12 in the main.py script) is provided by OpenDroneMap.
 Redirect to their [directory](https://github.com/OpenDroneMap/ODM) for further information on how to implement it.
 This pats generates the orthomosaics, the Digital Surface Models (DSM), and the Digital Terrain Models (DTM).

-Afterward, the novelty of the BBR algorithm starts running.
+Afterward, the novelty of the BBR software starts running.

 \*The directories of each file should be modified in order to properly run the code.

 ## Workflow
 ![Botrytis_flowchart drawio](https://user-images.githubusercontent.com/59556308/199081130-79aa5daf-5726-48bf-83cb-e6afc072c1c1.png)

-The next figure presents the workflow of the BBR algorithm as seen by the middle products and final outputs obtained at the main steps.
+The next figure presents the workflow of the BBR software as seen by the middle products and final outputs obtained at the main steps.
 The orthomosaic, the DSM, and the DTM are generated from the raw images captured by the UAV.
 Then, those products are transformed into more middle products to train the random forest, such as the shadows, the NDVI, and the CHM.
 Finally, the heatmap with the probability of botrytis presence and an assessment report are generated.

 ![workflow](https://user-images.githubusercontent.com/59556308/199081486-6453e008-e356-41c2-a965-45a459499ba7.JPG)

 ## Which inputs are required?
-The following table summarizes the required inputs to implement the BBR algorithm.
+The following table summarizes the required inputs to implement the BBR software.
 A description of each file required is provided, along with the script that requires the input file.

 | Name                     | Description                                                                        | Script            |
 | ------------------------ | ---------------------------------------------------------------------------------- | ----------------- |